|

 Teaching and Learning Style

 The school follows the National Curriculum for mathematics.
 Links, where appropriate, are made to other subjects where possible.
 The school uses a variety of teaching styles to cater for the variety of learning styles of pupils in mathematics lessons.
 Our principle aim is to develop children’s knowledge, skills, reasoning, fluency and understanding in mathematics.
 We do this through a daily lesson that has a high proportion of whole-class and group-direct teaching.
 During these lessons we encourage children to ask as well as answer mathematical questions.
-They have the opportunity to use a wide range of resources such as number lines, number squares, numicon, and small apparatus to support their work.
+They have the opportunity to use a wide range of resources such as number lines, number squares and small apparatus to support their work.
 Counting is an integral part of the majority of lessons.

 Attainment targets